Coronavirus: List Of Canceled Or Postponed Hollywood & Media Events

-Refresh for updates … As the coronavirus continues to spread, now affecting nearly 60 countries spanning six continents, more events are being canceled or postponed amid travel restrictions and increasing health warnings.
-As of Friday, the virus had sickened more than 83,000 people worldwide — including 62 people across six states, per the CDC — and at least 2,800 have died.
+Refresh for updates … As the coronavirus continues to spread, more events are being canceled or postponed amid travel restrictions and increasing health warnings.
+As of Monday, the virus had sickened more than 88,948 people worldwide, according to the World Health Organization — including across 64 countries and 10 states in the U.S. More than 3,000 people have died globally.

 A World Health Organization official said Friday: “We are on the highest level of alert or highest level of risk assessment in terms of spread and in terms of impact ….
 Wake up.
 Get ready.
 This virus may be on its way and you need to be ready.”